 The field survey for cultural resources within the study area would consist of an intensive-level archaeological resources survey.
 No buildings or structures are known to be present in any of these areas, and, as such, no historical structures inventory would be conducted.
 The archaeological inventory methods would adhere to the ISHPO's standard survey transect spacing (no more than 30 m apart) and site documentation protocols in place at the time of the survey, unless the aforementioned consultation under 36 CFR § 800 results in an agreement to employ alternative survey methods (ISHPO, undated).
 Limited subsurface testing of identified archaeological sites in the newly surveyed upland areas would be undertaken if such testing is agreed upon during consultation.
 The nature and extent of such testing would be defined during consultation but could include a combination of shovel probes and formal excavation units.
-In addition, shovel test pits would be employed within survey sites that have medium to high probability for cultural resources and low ground visibility.

-&lt;sup>6 Area of Potential Effect is the geographic area or areas within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist.
+6 Area of Potential Effect is the geographic area or areas within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist.
 The area of potential effects is influenced by the scale and nature of an undertaking and may be different for different kinds of effects caused by the undertaking (36 CFR § 800.16).